Terms of Service

 1. Security deposit

 The security deposit charge, is payable upon delivery of the yacht, by credit-card, debit cards cannot be used to cover a deposit, only credit cards.
 This deposit is refundable upon surrender of the yacht, without damage, at the base.

 A deposit fee of € 2.500 applies for all boats up to 50ft.

 For the Jeanneau 64 the deposit fee is € 6.500.

-A deposit fee of € 500 applies for all gennakers or spinnakers.
+An additional deposit fee of € 500 applies for all gennaker or spinnaker.
 A deposit compensation cannot be appointed.
 This additional deposit fee is held by GMM in case the damage to the gennaker is higher than the obligatory deposit fee.

 Accepted credit cards: Eurocard/Mastercard, VISA